-In addition, the College has a partnership with the Center for Prevention of Abuse to host two, one per semester, workshops open to the campus community that address issues related to the prevention of sexual discrimination in all its forms and bystander intervention.
+The Office of Student Life, Campus Safety, Title IX, and the Athletic department collaborate to produce on going prevention programming throughout the academic year.
+These programs focus on consent, healthy relationships, hazing, drug & alcohol prevention, etc. The College has a partnership with the Center for Prevention of Abuse to host two, one per semester, workshops open to the campus community that addresses issues related to the prevention of sexual discrimination in all its forms and bystander intervention.